leapdao/leapdao-website/src/blog/content/Popup-Economy-at-Blocksplit.md

 <img src="/img/blog/bsMerchant.jpg" alt=" Merchant flow">

-In case of running or of SunDAI, Attendees could also recharge their wallets with DAI or Ether by using the exchange view.
+In case of running or of SunDAI, attendees could also recharge their wallets with DAI or Ether by using the exchange view.
 The SunDAI contract was set up in a way that it would pull DAI in as a collateral to mint new SunDAI, and users that had topped up with DAI where also whitelisted to offboard SunDAI into DAI.
 <br>
 <br>